iqbalbaharum/bekreno/README.md

 ### Introduction

-Krenovator LMS (backend) is a collaborative learning platform.
+Krenovator LMS (backend) is a collaborative learning platform using IBM loopback framework and NodeJS

 ## Documentation